Restoring Noosa River’s Oyster ecosystems

 Left photo: taken in 1906, of natural oyster bed at Toorbul Point, Queensland.
 These reefs were a structurally complex habitat that provide feeding opportunities, shelter and spawning areas for fish in estuaries.
 Oyster beds can also slow erosion processes and can improve water quality.

 Right photo: Toorbul Point over 100 years later.
 There is a very high number of dead oysters and a lack of oyster recruitment.
 Abundant algal growth traps sediment, giving the rocks a dirty appearance.

 An important goal of the project is to enhance Noosa’s fishing experiences.
-Oyster beds are natural structures that provide food-rich habitat for a diversity of fish species.
-For estuarine fishes, oyster beds provide two key functions
+Rock oysters form complex natural structures that provide food-rich habitat for a diversity of marine plants, invertebrates and fish species.
+For estuarine fishes, oyster beds provide two key functions:

 - They provide structurally complex habitat that fish use for resting, seeking refuge from predators and spawning; and